Everything You Should Know About Augmented Reality

-These are used for gathering information about interactions by users so that the same can be sent for processing.
+These are used to gather information about user interactions to process the same.
 The surroundings are scanned by cameras mounted on devices.
-The info collected is used by AR devices for locating physical objects and generating 3D models.
-Images or videos can be captured using cameras that come installed in smartphones or special purpose cameras such as Microsoft Hololens.
+The AR devices use the information to locate physical objects and generate 3D models.
+Images/videos can be captured using smartphone cameras or special cameras, such as Microsoft Hololens.

-Augmented reality devices essentially function as small computers just like contemporary smartphones.
-Processors are used in them for measuring speed, orientation in particular direction, angle and other parameters.
-Processing is done using CPU, GPU, RAM, flash memory, GPS, Wi-Fi, Bluetooth and other elements.
+Augmented reality devices essentially function as small computers, like contemporary smartphones.
+Processors in them measure speed, orientation in particular direction, angle, and other parameters.
+Processing uses CPU, GPU, RAM, flash memory, GPS, Wi-Fi, Bluetooth, and other elements.

-To facilitate proper viewing of the virtual images by human eyes, AR devices come installed with mirrors.
-Some devices have a number of miniature curved mirrors installed in them while others have double sided mirrors on them for reflecting light to the cameras and human eyes.
-The reflection paths are built for aligning the created images properly.
+To facilitate the proper viewing of virtual images by human eyes, AR devices come installed with mirrors.
+Some have several miniature curved mirrors installed in them.
+While others have double-sided mirrors to reflect light to the cameras and human eyes.
+The reflection paths are built to align the created images properly.

 Different Augmented Reality Types

 This is also known as image recognition-based AR.
 A specialized visual object is needed, which would be scanned by a camera.
 The marker can be printed QR code, a particular sign, or anything.
 The AR device also calculates the marker’s location and orientation for positioning the content.
 Digital animations are initiated by the marker for viewing by users.
 As such, magazine images may suddenly transform into 3D models when markers are triggered.